MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 - **Monitor end-to-end storage performance**: When VMs are started on a SOFS, their performance is monitored.
 - **Manage storage I/O in accordance with business needs**: Storage QoS policies define minimum and maximum limits for VMs and ensure they're met even in over-provisioned environments.
 If policies can't be met, alerts are issued.

-Set a storage QoS policy as follows:
+## Set a storage QoS policy

+To set a storage QoS policy, follow these steps:

 1. Select **Fabric** > **Storage** > **QoS Policies** > **Create Storage QoS Policy**.
 2. In **Create Storage QoS Policy Wizard** > **General**, specify a name and description for the policy.